-Fishing Season: Boardman is now closed upstream of Beitner Rd until 4/27/24.
-Special regs downstream of Beitner
+Fishing Season: The Boardman is now closeD upstream of Beitner/Keystone.
+Fishing is open downstream of Keystone.

 Boardman River - MI